Feb 25, 2026

 Field studies identify context loss as a significant contributor to coordination breakdowns, creating ambiguity and misalignment patterns that compound across interactions.

 Your challenge extends beyond token limits.
 Sequential chains compress earlier messages, eroding information fidelity with each hop.
-In decentralized teams, asynchronous messages arrive out of order, while compliance policies may forbid sharing sensitive fragments.
+In decentralized teams, asynchronous messages may arrive out of order, and compliance policies may prohibit sharing sensitive information.

 To overcome these context challenges, use these proven methods: